 Every story should be completed by the time of airing or printing.
 No matter whether the story is over in reality or not, the journalist has to put a period in the narrative.
 Thus, journalism cuts reality into portions.
 A journalist must be able to put a period.
 Period.

-But reality is not sliced.
+But the reality is not sliced.
 It is streaming, it is arriving continuously.
-Cutting into slices is the professional violence over the nature of events, and this professional violence creates a convenience for readers.
+Cutting into slices is the professional violence over the nature of events, and this professional violence creates convenience for readers.

 Completeness in slices – this is both the customer service and the social function that old journalism can carry out and the blogosphere doesn’t.